abilandz/PH8124/Lecture_7/Lecture_7.md

 44
 $Var
 ```
 It is possible in the same way to escape the special meaning of any other special character, and in any other context (not necessarily only in their printout, as demonstrated here).
-If there are multiple special characters in the input expression, they can be escaped one by one with a backslash ```\```.
+If there are multiple special characters in the input expression, they can be escaped one by one with a backslash ```\``` (or more conveniently with the _strong quotes_ ```'...'```, as discussed in the next section).

-As another example, we consider the double quotes ```"..."```, which also have a special meaning in **Bash** (clarified in the next section!) and are not printed by default:
+As another example, we consider the double quotes ```"..."```, which also have a special meaning in **Bash** (clarified also in the next section!) and are not printed by default:
 ```bash
 $ echo "Hi "there""
 Hi there # no quotes in the printout